eddiegaoo/Apt-Serve/README.md

 # Apt-Serve
 Code repository for the SIGMOD 25 paper: "Apt-Serve: Adaptive Request Scheduling on Hybrid Cache for Scalable LLM Inference Serving". <br>
-Apt-Serve is a serving framework prototype implemented on top of vLLM (release version: 0.5.0 post1). <br>
+Apt-Serve is a serving framework prototype implemented on top of vLLM (release version: 0.5.0 post1).
+All the adds-on by the framework are located in the folder `additional_designs`. <br>
-All the adds-on by the framework are located in the folder `additional_designs`.
+Note that Apt-Serve is a research prototype, which does not support complete features of the up-to-date vLLM.
+We have only adopted some key parts of the codebase for faster research iterations.

 ## Getting Started
 1. Install the backbone system (vLLM 0.5.0. post1) first.
 Following guidelines from https://github.com/vllm-project/vllm.